-On motion of Elders J. Ells and E. C. Briggs, Elder J. C. Foss, was apdirection of presiding officer.
-Adopted. pointed to labor in Eastern Mission.
+On motion of Elders J. Ells and E. direction of presiding officer.
+Adopted. pointed to labor in Eastern Mission, under direction the Presiding Officer.

 On motion of Elders J. Ells and T. W. Smith, Elder Joseph Lakeman was appointed to labor in Eastern Mission under the direction of the Presiding Officer.